GB127/GT-Rando/README.md

 - u : Do not match the direction for the exits and their destination.
 In other words : a north exit can lead to a west exit instead of an always south exit.
 - U : Do not pair exits.
 WARNING : There is probably a risk (low risk) of generating an incompletable seed with this flag.

+NOTE : Be sure to note that the mirror in the castle level can be broken to reveal an exit.

 ## Other stuffs
 ### Password cheat : Enable the world selection.
 If not enabled, the passwords are random.
 - World 2 : Cherry, Banana, Cherry, Cherry, Cherry